 Be Ready for an Emergency

 It is a good idea to keep your dog’s medical records including vaccination history, current medications, food and drug allergies, and identification (such as a microchip or tattoo) and other important items in an accessible area in case you have to go to a new veterinary clinic.
 Also, make sure your dog wears a collar with an ID tag or keep it near the door (with a leash) so they are easy to grab on the way out.

 In general, you should contact a veterinary clinic if your dog shows any signs of illness, even if you don't suspect poisoning.
 The symptoms of toxicity may not appear for hours to days.
 Signs may be vague, such as lethargy or poor appetite.
 Signs of toxicity may also be more extreme, such as seizure, collapse or trouble breathing.

 Do everything you can to prevent toxin exposure in the first place.
 Keep dangerous items out of your dog's reach (this includes your garbage).
 Try to use products in your home and yard that are known to be safe for pets.
 Take care not to drop potentially harmful food items while cooking.
 Choose pet-safe plants and flowers for your home and yard.
 Prevention is the best thing you can do to protect your dog.
-However, poisoning can still occur, no matter how careful you are.
-Fortunately, you now have good information and resources to help you in case your dog is poisoned.
+However, toxicities can still occur, no matter how careful you are.
+Fortunately, you now have good information and resources to help you in case your dog is exposed.